Analysis | Kids’ mental health is getting worse. But that predated the pandemic.

 “Emerging data suggest that the COVID-19 pandemic has negatively affected the mental health of many children and adolescents,” begins the CDC’s Morbidity and Mortality Weekly Report, which focuses on the new Adolescent Behaviors and Experiences Survey.

 Various headlines have also made this connection.
-“More high-schoolers Felt Hopeless Or Suicidal During Pandemic As Mental Health Crisis Intensified, CDC Finds,” says Forbes.
-“Depression, suicidal thoughts prevalent in high school students during pandemic,” says Reuters.
+“More high-schoolers Felt Hopeless Or Suicidal During Pandemic As Mental Health Crisis Intensified, CDC Finds,” Forbes says.
+“Depression, suicidal thoughts prevalent in high school students during pandemic -U.S. study,” Reuters says.

 A greater proportion of U.S. high schoolers reported feeling persistently hopeless or contemplating suicide during the Covid-19 pandemic, according to the CDC. https://t.co/lDCP3mHIU5— Forbes (@Forbes) April 1, 2022

 There is no question the pandemic added stressors to Americans’ lives, including children’s.
-One would expect that to show up in these data, and it seems to do just that.
+One would expect that to show up in these data.

-But as The Post’s Moriah Balingit notes, the trend lines suggest that this crisis very much predated the pandemic.
-While we’re seeing new highs in these numbers, all three have been on the rise over the decade before the pandemic.
-And some key behaviors didn’t actually accelerate during the pandemic.
+But, as The Post’s Moriah Balingit notes, the trend lines suggest that this crisis very much predated the pandemic.
+Although we’re seeing new highs in these numbers, all three have been rising over the decade before the pandemic.
+And some key behaviors didn’t accelerate during the pandemic.

 The percentage of high-schoolers who said they seriously considered suicide over the previous year went from 13.8 percent in 2009 to 18.8 percent in 2019 — an average increase of 1 percentage point every two years.
-The rise during the two years between the 2019 and 2021 surveys: 1.1 percent.
+The rise during the two years between the 2019 and 2021 surveys: 1.1 percentage points.

 Reported suicide attempts are similar.
 The 9 percent of high-schoolers who say they attempted suicide over the previous year is similar to the 2019 number, 8.9 percent.
 And except for a momentary decrease in the 2017 survey, it has risen with every successive survey.
-In fact, the increases were faster between 2009 (6.3 percent) and 2015 (8.6 percent) than they are today.
+In fact, the increases were greater between 2009 (6.3 percent) and 2015 (8.6 percent) than they are today.

 The big exception to these largely steady increases comes in the percentage who say they’ve experienced persistent sadness and hopelessness.
-Not only has this risen since 2009, it accelerated in recent years.
+Not only has this risen since 2009, but it has also accelerated in recent years.

 The increase of 7.5 points from 2019 to 2021 is the largest in any two-year span.
 But this, too, appeared to be accelerating before that period.
 It flattened at 29.9 percent in 2015 before rising 1.6 points from 2015 to 2017 and then 5.2 points between 2017 and 2019 — by far the biggest increase, until the period we’re talking about now.